What Is Cervical Spondylitis?

 The cervical spine starts at the base of the skull bone.
 The cervical spine (neck) consists of seven vertebrae (bones).
 Intervertebral discs separate these vertebrae.
 Intervertebral discs contain a gel-like substance that functions as a cushion between the vertebrae.
 Various muscles and ligaments are attached to the vertebrae that help in the smooth movement of vertebrae.

 Nerves from the spinal cord pass through the vertebrae and reach your shoulders, neck, arms, and upper chest.
-The cervical spine stabilizes the neck and allows the smooth movements of your neck from side to side, forwards, and backwards.
+The cervical spine stabilizes the neck and allows the smooth movements of your neck from side to side, forward, and backward.
 The function of the cervical spine is like a shock absorber, and it helps in maintaining body posture.
 Over a period, as your age advances, this natural shock absorber starts to degenerate.

 In cervical spondylitis, the intervertebral discs get thinner, dehydrated, and lose their ability to absorb a shock.
 The edges of the vertebrae develop bone spurs known as osteophytes.